Occupational segregation in a Roy model with composition preferences: Amplification of occupational segregation

-Composition preferences compete with pecuniary incentives in a way that can lead to uneven compositions even when both types have identical primitive potential income distributions and identical preferences.
-Suppose both types have identical mass~$\mu_w=\mu_m$ and identical sector~$1$ advantage, i.e.,~$F_{\Delta_w}=F_{\Delta_m}:=F_\Delta$.
-Hence, efficient compositions are also equal, i.e.,~$r^e_w=r^e_m:=r^e$.
-Suppose also that both types also have identical composition preferences.
+Composition preferences compete with pecuniary incentives in a way that can lead to uneven compositions even when both groups have identical primitive potential income distributions and identical preferences.
+Suppose both groups have identical mass~$\mu_w=\mu_m$ and identical sector~$1$ advantage, i.e.,~$F_{\Delta_w}=F_{\Delta_m}:=F_\Delta$.
+Hence, earnings-only compositions are also equal, i.e.,~$r^e_w=r^e_m:=r^e$.
+Suppose also that both groups also have identical composition preferences.

 In such a configuration, composition~$(r^e,r^e)$ is an equilibrium.
 However, it is not stable if the slope of~$g$ is steeper than the slope of~$F_{\Delta}^{-1}$ at that point.
-Indeed, a small mass of type~$w$ individuals switching from sector~$1$ to sector~$2$ would result in incentives for more type~$w$ individuals to switch to sector~$2$ and for type~$m$ individuals to switch to sector~$1$.
+Indeed, a small mass of group~$w$ individuals switching from sector~$1$ to sector~$2$ would result in incentives for more group~$w$ individuals to switch to sector~$2$ and for group~$m$ individuals to switch to sector~$1$.
+This is formalized in the following proposition, the proof of which follows from definitions~\ref{def:eq} and~\ref{def:stable}.